-The content of each analysed EU Directive is summarised in Annex A while their characteristics of interest are analyzed in tables as follow:
+The content of each analysed EU Directive is summarised in Annex C while their characteristics of interest are analysed in the following tables:

 - Table 13 Analysis of the scope and the exclusions of the other national legislation considered in this study. - Table 14 Analysis of targets and main characteristics of surveillance foreseen by the other national legislation considered in this study. - Table 15 Analysis of PinP categories and type of synergy classification of the other national legislation considered in this study.